Licence Checker England

 Does mandatory HMO licensing apply in Oxford City Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Oxford City Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Oxford City Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Oxford City Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Oxford City Council?